-The MUM Admissions Office welcomes applications any time for our undergraduate, graduate, and non-degree programs.
+The MUM Admissions Office welcomes applications at any time for our undergraduate, graduate, and non-degree programs.
 Once you submit the application form, you’ll be connected with your admissions counselor who will guide you through the rest of the process.

 MUM has rolling admissions, which means we review applications for acceptance year-round, once the applicant has completed the required materials.
 If you’re not yet sure whether you want to apply, we encourage you to submit a Request Info form located anywhere on our website, or to attend one of our monthly Visitors Weekends during which you’ll get a clearer sense of whether MUM is the right fit for you.
 For more information on Admissions take a look at our FAQ below.

 All undergraduate programs have entries in mid-August (fall) and early February (spring).
 Most graduate programs have fall entries, and some will have spring entries as well.
 Take a look at our academic calendar for more specific info.

-Most undergraduates receive full financial aid which includes low-interest federal loans, federal grants, and need-based scholarship from the university.
-Graduate students often receive full financial aid in the form of low-interest federal loans and need-based scholarship.
+Most undergraduates receive full financial aid which includes low-interest federal loans, federal grants, and a need-based scholarship from the university.
+Graduate students often receive full financial aid in the form of low-interest federal loans and a need-based scholarship.
 Find out more using our cost & aid calculator.

 The Admissions Office can provide an estimate of your transferable credits based on transcripts provided during the application process.
-For more exact info, our Enrollment Center and academic advisors can evaluate your transcripts either before enrollment or during academic advising sessions after you’ve enrolled.
+For more exact information, our Enrollment Center and academic advisors can evaluate your transcripts either before enrollment or during academic advising sessions after you’ve enrolled.